Judge acquits Mississippi lawmaker accused of punching wife

 The deputy arrived after Magen Merrill, a friend of Michele McLeod who was present that night, called 911.
 Merrill testified Tuesday that Michele McLeod ran into an upstairs bedroom where Merrill was.
 Merrill said she locked the door and wouldn't let Michele McLeod wash her hands and face until deputies arrived.
 When Karg came to the front door, Merrill said she couldn't go down to meet him because Doug McLeod was pounding on the bedroom door.

-Douglas McLeod opened the door for Karg and said "Are you kidding me?" when Karg told him why he was there.
+Doug McLeod opened the door for Karg and said "Are you kidding me?" when Karg told him why he was there, according to the court testimony.
 After walking back inside the house, McLeod returned outside and said, "I'm sorry.
 I'm sorry, man."

 Karg said McLeod was drinking out of a glass that smelled like "wine or alcohol."